 Hut Reservations must be booked ahead of time and can be done online or at a DOC visitor center.
 Once confirmed, pick tickets up at a DOC visitors center and take them on the hike.
 The Hut masters/rangers will ask for them.

 Ferry/Boat Transfers must be booked ahead of time.
-There are three companies, Tracknet, Fiordland Watertaxi, and Cruise Te Anau, who offer transportation from Te Anau Downs to Glade Wharf (trailhead start), and then from Sandfly Point (trail finish) to Milford Sound.
+Fiordland Watertaxi offers transportation from Te Anau Downs to Glade Wharf (trailhead start).
+The DOC manages ferry/boat bookings from Sandfly Point (trail finish), at the end of the track, to Milford Sound.
 Expect to pay between NZ $180 and NZ $210 for round trip transportation.

 NOTE: The Milford Track is the most popular of NZ’s Great Walks and sells-out months in advance.
 I tried booking reservations in January, a month before we left for New Zealand and they were full.
 After kicking myself, for waiting so long, I researched options.
 If we wanted to do this trek, we could:

-A - Reach out to EasyHike, an adventure travel logistics company that works with the DOC and Great Hikes to see if they could get us reservations.
+A - Reach out to EasyHike, an adventure travel logistics company that works with the DOC and Great Hikes to see if they had any reservation cancellations.

 B - Go with a guided tour that has their own huts on the trail.
 I didn’t want or need a guide.
 They are also way more expensive, but the huts are nicer and they feed you.